ScottSanford/good-news/README.md

   <img src="./home-page.png" width="600"/>
 </p>

-I treated this as a client project.
-It’s important to make design decisions that not only make applications modern and beautiful but to also solve problems.
+While this was a coding challenge, I treated this as a customer/client project.
+Not only is it important to have clean, quality code, but to also make design decisions that solve problems.

 **Problem**

-An online newspaper company “Good News” wanted to update their website.
-Due to world events (Coronavirus), many customers felt stressed and anxious reading their articles.
-Good News was losing readership.
+An online newspaper company called Good News wanted to update their website.
+Due to the Coronavirus, the company was losing subscribers and trust from their customers.
 Good News wanted to ensure their current customers were staying happy and continued subscribing.

-Customer addressed the following concerns with their current website:
+Here was a list of concerns the company addressed, which were quotes from their customers:

--   Too many articles on one page
+-   "Too many articles on one page"

--   Home page was overwhelming, confusing customers
+-   "Home page was overwhelming, confusing customers"
 -   Articles felt “stacked on top of each other"
+-   The fonts were difficult to read an article

 **Goals**

+A few goals the customer wanted to achieve:

-Improve the design to address the main concerns.
+1. Improve the design to address the main concerns.
+2. Make a more modern, updated website that appealed to younger audience
+3. Make the website feel like a newspaper but not too overwhelming

 **Approach**

-Design Decisions:
+Here were some design decisions I've made to address the Goals & Problems for the customer:

 -   Use Sans-serif fonts
 -   Rounded borders
+-   Good use of whitespace
 -   Professional, friendlier color palette

--   Good use of whitespace

 -   Use of visuals (images) to display hierarchy/importance

--   Clean, Modern UI (CSS Grid)
+-   Clean, Modern UI (CSS Grid) that imitated a old-school "newspaper" feel
 -   Mobile Friendly

--   Articles on the home page were only shown if you asked for that section
+-   Articles Sections were divided up on each page (not all on one page)

 **Results**